englekk/handbook-docs/Fuse/05 - Triggers and Animators.md

 <!--  ### $(BringToFront)
 AUTH: TODO: Do we need to discuss Z-ordering? -->

+### $(ToggleNavigation)

+Toggles a `Navigation`.
+This is currently only supported in @(EdgeNavigation), and will do nothing if used on another type of navigation.

+Used on an `EdgeNavigation`, it will set and unset the active element.
+This will make the element to be navigated appear or dissapear.

 ## Native actions

 Fuse comes with a set of actions that invoke OS-specific behavior, such as dialing a phone number or vibrating the device.